NuclearRedeye/editor-reverse-proxy/README.md

 # editor-dev

-Run a local instance of Libero Editor for demostration, testing and development.
+Run a local instance of Libero Editor for demos, testing and development.

 # Quick Start